-7.04 Requirements for Foster Care Provider Payments Domain Financial Administration, ACH Financial Management Effective January 01, 2018 Revision Dates Documents SSCC Master Contract, Exhibit A, Section 3.15, Rate Addendums Reference OCOK Provider Manual, , COA NET 2.03
+7.04 Requirements for Foster Care Provider Payments Domain Financial Administration, ACH Financial Management Effective January 01, 2018 DFPS Confirmed 1/16/2020 Revision Dates 12-23-19 Documents SSCC Master Contract, Exhibit B, Section 3.3, Rate Addendums Reference OCOK Provider Manual, COA NET 2.03

-Our Community Our Kids (OCOK) will pay the Network Providers ("Provider") for foster care services at the fee-for-service rates shown in Exhibit/Appendix A of the Provider Services Agreement (or applicable Addendum for rate changes) and according to the limitations set forth in this section.
+Our Community Our Kids (OCOK) will pay the Network Providers (Provider) for foster care services at the fee-for-service rates shown in Exhibit/Appendix A of the Provider Services Agreement (or applicable Addendum for rate changes) and according to the limitations set forth in this section.

-- (A) Providers will receive payment for each day a youth is in pre-authorized placement. - (B) OCOK will pay the Provider for the calendar day of placement, but not for the calendar day of discharge. - (C) OCOK will pay the Provider for up to 14 days of foster care in the following circumstances - (1) Psychiatric hospitalization - (2) Medical facility hospitalization - (3) Runaway - (4) Unauthorized placement - (5) Temporary placement/visit in own home - (6) Locked facility, jail, juvenile detention center - (7) Short-term substance abuse placement - (D) Under the above-referenced circumstances, OCOK would pay the Provider for days of foster care on behalf of a child who is no longer in that Provider's care, in order to reserve space for the child's anticipated return to the same placement at a date in the near future.
-The maximum duration of continued payments to the Provider during a child's absence is subject to the limitations set forth in this section. - (E) Payments to the Provider for foster care during a child's absence will only be made if each of the following conditions are met: - (1) The Provider plans to return the child to the same placement at the end of the absence; - (2) The Provider agrees to reserve space for the child's return for as long as payments are made in the child's absence; and - (F) OCOK will not pay the Provider for days of foster care when Children and/or Youth reside in the following non-DFPS paid placements: - (1) Nursing home placement - (2) Intermediate care facilities for persons with mental retardation (ICFMR) - (3) State Supported Living Centers (SSLC) - (4) Placed with a non-licensed relative caregiver - (5) Pre-consummated adoptive placement
+- (A) Providers will receive payment for each day a youth is in pre-authorized placement.

+- (B) OCOK will pay the Provider for the calendar day of placement, but not for the calendar day of discharge.

+- (C) OCOK will pay the Provider for up to 14 days of foster care in the following circumstances:

+- (1) Psychiatric hospitalization

+- (2) Medical facility hospitalization

+- (3) Runaway

+- (4) Unauthorized placement

+- (5) Temporary placement/visit in own home

+- (6) Locked facility, jail, juvenile detention center

+- (7) Short-term substance abuse placement

+(8) Under the above-referenced circumstances, OCOK will reimburse the provider for days of foster care on behalf of a child who is no longer in that provider's care, in order to reserve space for the child's anticipated return to the same placement at a date in the near future.
+The maximum duration of continued payments to the provider during a child's absence is subject to the limitations set forth in this section.
+Payments to the provider for foster care during a child's absence will only be made if each of the following conditions are met:

+(a) The provider plans to return the child to the same placement at the end of the absence

+(b) The provider agrees to reserve space for the child's return for as long as payments are made in the child's absence

+(9) In order for the provider to be eligible to receive foster care payments for children absent from the foster care facility, excluding children who have run away from placement, the provider must be actively engaged in:

+(a) Giving emotional support to the child (via active participation in the child's treatment while hospitalized);

+(b) Meeting the child's concrete needs (providing clothing, etc.);

+(c) Having frequent face-to-face contact with the child on a regular basis (being physically present with the child at the hospital as required by some medical facilities, etc.);

+(d) Facilitating family visits, as appropriate; and

+(e) Communicating with the medical facility care team regarding the child's progress and discharge plan.

+(10) In order for the provider to be eligible to receive foster care payments for children who have run away from the foster care facility, the provider must be actively engaged in working with the primary caseworker to locate the child.

+- (D) OCOK will not pay the Provider for days of foster care when Children and/or Youth reside in a non-IV-E eligible paid placement, including but not limited to:

+- (1) Nursing home placement

+- (2) Intermediate care facilities for persons with mental retardation (ICFMR)

+- (3) State Supported Living Centers (SSLC)

+- (4) Placed with a non-licensed relative caregiver

+- (5) Pre-consummated adoptive placement

-- (6) Texas Youth Commission facility - (7) Texas State Hospitals
+- (6) Texas Youth Commission facility

+- (7) Texas State Hospitals

+- (8) Home and Community-based Services

+- (9) Psychiatric hospitals once acute care ends

+This information is communicated to the Network Providers in the Finance and Billing Procedures section of the OCOK Provider Manual.